Uday Chand Dutt

-Uday Chand Dutt or Udoy Chand Dutt (1834-1884) was a physician and expert on Ayurveda who served as a civil medical officer at Serampore, Bengal, India and wrote the Materia Medica of the Hindus, a major translation of Sanskrit works into English, first published in 1870.
-This book included translations of a number of Sanskrit sources on traditional Indian medicine into English and later revisions included a glossary of the botanical names was provided by Sir George King.
-Dutt helped Sir George Watt in producing his Dictionary of the economic plants of India and his work is widely cited.
-An edition in 1877 included revisions by Binod Lall Sen, Kaviraj (a title for native practitioners of medicine) Ashutosh Sen, and Kaviraj Pulin Krishna Sen (Kavibhushan).
+Uday Chand Dutt, also known as Udoy Chand Dutt (1834–1884) was a physician and expert on Ayurveda who served as a civil medical officer in Serampore, Bengal, India.
+He authored The Materia Medica of the Hindus, a major English translation of Sanskrit works on traditional Indian medicine, first published in 1870.
+The book includes translations from several Sanskrit sources, and later editions added a glossary of botanical names prepared by George King.
+Dutt also assisted George Watt in producing his Dictionary of the Economic Plants of India, and his work is widely cited.
+A revised edition published in 1877 incorporated contributions by Binod Lall Sen, Kaviraj Ashutosh Sen, and Kaviraj Pulin Krishna Sen (Kavibhushan).

-Dutt also wrote other books including Nidana: A Sanskrit System Of Pathology.
+Dutt also wrote other books including Nidana: A Sanskrit System of Pathology.
 This was a translation of a Sanskrit work called Nidāna compiled by a low-caste Hindu named Madhava Kara for use by those classes which did not have access to the works of Charaka and Susruta.